Facial Plastic Surgery: Edward Szachowicz, MD

 - The incision is closed using dissolvable sutures

-- Excess skin in trimmed, and the wound is closed using a fine suture.
+- Excess skin in trimmed, and the incision is closed using a fine suture.

-Surgery on the upper and lower eyelids does require that you do no heavy lifting or strenuous activity for 1-2 weeks after the surgery to minimize the risk of bleeding around the eye.
-Swelling usually diminishes at one week.
+Surgery on the upper and lower eyelids does require that you do no heavy lifting or strenuous activity for 1 to 2 weeks after the surgery to minimize the risk of bleeding around the eye.
+Swelling usually diminishes at 1 week.
 Residual bruising then fades thereafter.
-Dr. Szachowicz uses homeopathic arnica Montana pellets and gel after surgery to accelerate healing.
-Fraxel laser-resurfacing of the skin of the eyelid is usually planned any time after six weeks of healing.
+Dr. Szachowicz uses homeopathic arnica montana pellets and gel after surgery to accelerate healing.
+Fraxel laser resurfacing of the skin of the eyelid is usually planned any time after 6 weeks of healing.

-Most people have no complications.
+Most people have no complications after eyelid surgery.
 Major risks such as visual loss are extremely rare.
-Infrequently, the shape of the eyelid or its posi- tion may change, and some fatty protrusions may re-occur.
-Dr. Szachowicz, an experienced surgeon, will discuss with you the benefits and risks of surgery on the eyelid.
+Infrequently, the shape of the eyelid or its position may change, and some fatty protrusions may re-occur.
+Dr. Szachowicz, an experienced facial plastic surgeon, will discuss the benefits and risks of surgery on the eyelid during your consultation.

-If you want to know more about approaches to rejuvenation of the eye and brow, contact our Edina office to learn more and schedule a session using computerized video-imaging to simulate your result.
-We proudly offer eyelid surgery at our Minneapolis-St. Paul-area practice.
+If you want to know more about rejuvenation of the eye and brow areas, request a complimentary consultation that includes a computerized video-imaging session to simulate your result.
+You can also call (952) 835-5665 to schedule an appointment.
+We proudly offer eyelid surgery to women and men from the Minneapolis-St. Paul area.